Arthur Arnold: Biography

 He was a member of the Radical faction of the Liberal Party, and in 1868 was the first editor of The Echo, a Liberal evening paper.

-In 1873 was an unsuccessful candidate for a by-election at Huntingdon.
+In 1873 Arnold was an unsuccessful candidate for a by-election at Huntingdon.

 In 1875, soon after the sale of the Echo to Albert Grant, Arnold resigned his editorship and journeyed through the Middle East with his wife.

 He published an account of the thousand-mile journey in 1877 as Through Persia by Caravan.

 In 1878, he published a collection of his political writings as Social Politics.

 Among the causes he supported were disestablishment of the Church of England, land law reform, reform of local government in The Metropolis, nationalisation of railways, women's suffrage and support for the temperance movement.

 In 1880, he was elected as one of two members of parliament for Salford, with the Liberals gaining both seats at the expense of the Conservatives.

 The Redistribution of Seats Act 1885 split the parliamentary borough of Salford into three single-member divisions, and Arnold stood unsuccessfully for the new Salford North constituency in 1885 and 1886.

 At the 1892 general election he stood at Dorset North, but again failed to be elected.